 To assess cell viability I use Trypan blue.
 Trypan blue is a dye used to stain dead cells.
 To stain with Trypan blue you need to:

-Resuspend your cells in a predetermined volume of PBS, again try to acquire a good cell suspension to ensure reproducibility and accuracy.
-The resuspension volume may change based on the type of cells you are using, whether large or small, and confluency of the flask.
+- Resuspend your cells in a predetermined volume of PBS, again try to acquire a good cell suspension to ensure reproducibility and accuracy.
+The resuspension volume may change based on the type of cells you are using, whether large or small and the confluency of the flask.

 When using Trypan blue it is important not to incubate your cells in trypan blue for too long (more than 5 minutes) or even the viable ones will begin to take up the dye.
 And this would obviously defeat the purpose.